Click to view briefing as a PDF

 - With the North Sea’s oil and gas reserves in terminal decline, the only way to protect Scotland’s workers is to invest in renewable industries with a long-term future and to create clear pathways into new, good-quality jobs in those industries.
 Scotland’s oil and gas workers can transfer their skills to building the new clean energy system - but they need more government help to do so.

 - New fields like Rosebank will not stem the decline of jobs in the North Sea.
-The past decade has seen the number of jobs in Scotland supported by the oil and gas industry decline by a staggering 40%, as the basin declines, despite new fields being approved
+In the decade to 2024, the number of jobs supported by the North Sea oil and gas industry has more than halved1, despite new fields being approved.

-- The industry claim that Rosebank will create thousands of jobs is inflated.
-Equinor estimates that an average of 500 UK-based jobs could be supported throughout the entire lifetime of the field.
+- Equinor estimates that an average of 500 UK-based jobs could be supported throughout the entire lifetime of the field.
 The main offshore vessel is being built in Dubai, which Scottish trade unionists called a “shocking betrayal of Scotland’s workers”.

 Scrutinising Rosebank's relationship to the Delek Group